cybermaxpower/deb-progress-installer/README.md

-# Debian Package Progress Installer
+# deb-progress-installer

-A lightweight utility for Ubuntu 26.04, Ubuntu Cinnamon 26.04 etc. hows a visual progress bwhenusing Zenity when installing local `.deb` files.
+A lightweight graphical utility that uses Zenity to show a visual progress bar while installing local Debian (`.deb`) packages.

 ---